CGFS93/Election-Analysis/README.md

 	6. Calculate the voter turnout for each county.
 	7. Calculate the percentage of votes each county contributed to the election.
 	8. Determine which county had the largest turnout.

+The python code is versatile in nature.
+The script assigns values structure to the given data.
+So, new data can be input into the code.
+The python code is also efficient because the code doesn't have to be modified heavily to calculate results from a new dataset.
+The efficiencies of the code are inherent because the actual structure of the code mimics the human language.
+The code requires fewer lines to execute a function.